ClusterLabs/PAF/support.md

 ## Commercial support

-Dalibo, as the sponsor of the project, can provide enterprise grade support services for PostgreSQL and PAF.
-See [http://www.dalibo.com](http://www.dalibo.com).

-Other companies close to you can be found on the [PostgreSQL Professional Services](http://www.postgresql.org/support/professional_support) page on the website of PostgreSQL.
+Companies close to you can be found:

+* on the [PostgreSQL Professional Services](http://www.postgresql.org/support/professional_support) page on the website of PostgreSQL.
+* in the [Professional Support](http://clusterlabs.org/help.html) chapter on the website of Pacemaker.